State Senate President Steve Sweeney (D-Gloucester) claims he has the votes to pass cannabis reform and legalization is imminent.

 By September it is suspected that cannabis legalization in New Jersey will be further along, if not already voted on.

-Today, statements by Senate President Steve Sweeney further support the notion that cannabis will be legal very soon.
+Today, statements by Senate President Steve Sweeney support the notion that cannabis legalization is imminent.

 “I’m confident we‘ll get to 21 and 41,” Sweeney said, according to Politico, referring to the minimum number of votes needed for passage in the Senate and Assembly, respectively.
 “I‘m not going to get to 28, but I’m confident I’ll get to 21 votes and the speaker will find 41.